albanasaliu/pg-adapter/README.md

 # Project name
 Postgresql Adapter

+## Prerequisites

+:warning: **Warning:** This package requires you to have the .env file available on your machine in order to run

 ## Installation

-To install and set up the library on your local machine, run:
+To install and set up the library on your local machine, try running the following command:

 `npm i @albanasaliu/pg-adapter`